pulsar-cooperative/.github/guides/setup-new-package.md

 Since the original name of the package is reserved on the Pulsar Package Registry, it will need to be renamed, both within the `package.json` as well as the repository name itself (while the name doesn't have to change, it's best practice to keep these names in sync).

 When renaming the package the loose convention would be to reuse the original package name, but adding `-pulsar` to the end, such as `[original-name]-pulsar` e.g. `language-cobol-pulsar`.
+Alternatively, many packages have `atom` in the name of the package, this could also be changed to just `pulsar`, such as `atom-ternjs` => `pulsar-ternjs`.

 ## Configuring the Repository

 This repository has several helpful template resources to aide in the initial setup, these resources are available within `./package-template` and show the text that should be added to a package's readme, as well as many of the actions that will be needed.

+You'll also want to ensure that `Issues` are enabled for this new repository.

 ### Configuring Repository Settings